gabetrau/reaper/README.md

 # Reaper
+A tool for migrating data from one sql database to another.
+Also supports obfuscating sensitive data to create database replicas for testing environments.

 ## Configuration
 create a file called `.reaper.yml` in your home directory.
 You can also use an env variable called `REAPER_PATH` to specify your configuration elsewhere.